 Pop the answers to the above in a new topic in our broadband section over here .
 This way, your post is public for all to see, and other members in the same area can join in if they've noticed changes too.
 With the help of 3Community, the more examples and info we have to pass onto our tech team will be a huge advantage in identifying the root cause of any faults in the area.

-If you have any suggestions on how we can improve this list, by commenting below, and if this post has helped you, please click 'Like'!
+If you have any suggestions on how we can improve this list, pop over to our suggestions board and if this post has helped you, please click 'Like'!

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.